nomicness/a-whole-new-world/laws.md

 **115.** Rule-changes that affect rules needed to allow or apply rule-changes are as permissible as other rule-changes.
 Even rule-changes that amend or repeal their own authority are permissible.
 No rule-change or type of move is impermissible solely on account of the self-reference or self-application of a rule.

 **116.** Whatever is not prohibited or regulated by a rule is permitted and unregulated, with the sole exception of changing the rules, which is permitted only when a rule or set of rules explicitly or implicitly permits it.

+**117.** A proposal is a rule-change or collection of rule-changes.

 **202.** One turn consists of two parts in this order: (1) proposing one rule-change and having it voted on, and (2) throwing one die once and adding the number of points on its face to one's score.